RedHatGov/rhmap-workshops/docs/www/4.2/default/a-tour-of-the-webconsole-cloud-app.md

 You will now be able to see the timestamp on the client app.

 ## Summary
 With simple templated routes a developer can rapidly develop end points for mobile apps.
-In a later lab we will develop a mBaaS service that interfaces with preexisting infrastructure.
-As you begin developing these reusable pieces it will become faster and faster to create and deploy apps.
+The app we developed will interface with the client app that was created in this welcome project.
+We will be coming back to this cloud app in a later lab to see the changes you've made on a device.